Please read on for our various company policies, including:

 Throughout the course of your stargazing tour, you will have access to a number of different pieces of equipment (“assets”) that are owned by Dark Sky Guides Ltd., including, but not limited to telescopes, binoculars, mobile tablets, headlamps, and hiking poles.
 We endeavor to provide you with access to these assets, to further enhance your stargazing experience with us.
 Our guides do their best to maintain these assets to the highest standard and ensure all equipment is in working order, prior to each tour.
 If for some reason an asset does not meet your expectations, we apologize in advance and request that you inform us immediately.
 We do not assume responsibility for the misuse or abuse of our assets, nor for an asset’s unexpected failure during a tour.

-Seating aboard the tour bus is based on a first-seated basis.
-There are no reserved seats prior to, nor during a tour.
+In light of the COVID-19 pandemic, seating aboard the tour bus will be designated by the tour guide at the start of the tour.
+Please respect the guide's seating directions, as they are made to ensure the best physical distancing possible.
+Also, please return to the same seat (no seat changes) throughout the entire tour.
 If you have a request based on special needs, please speak with the driver upon boarding the tour bus and we will do our best to accommodate you.
 Personal belongings can be left aboard the tour bus, but are left solely at your discretion.
 Dark Sky Guides Ltd. is not responsible for the damage, or loss of personal belongings that are left unattended.

-To maintain the comfort of all our guests onboard, to ensure the ecological integrity of the areas that we will be visiting, and to reduce the chance of wildlife encounters, pets are not permitted on any tour.
+Pets are NOT permitted on the Dark Sky Adventure Tour.
+This is to ensure the ecological integrity of the areas that we will be visiting, and to reduce the chance of wildlife encounters.

 Safe Learning Environment Policy